iml885203/IntelliJ-git-open/README.md

 Git Open is a plugin that helps you quickly open the remote repository of the current project.

 The support includes:
+- Open Remote Repository
-- Open remote repository
+- Open MergeRequests/PullRequests
-- Open merge request
+- Open Pipelines/Actions
 <!-- Plugin description end -->

 ## Installation